Skip to main content

 About Utica

-A staff of 10 operate a 27-mile-long water conveyance system consisting of Gold-Rush-era earthen ditches, wooden flumes and five reservoirs to move water from Avery to Angels Camp.
+A staff of 10 operates a 27-mile-long water conveyance system consisting of Gold-Rush-era earthen ditches, wooden flumes and five reservoirs to move water from Avery to Angels Camp.
 That water serves the residential, commercial and agricultural needs of 10,000+ people.
 Utica also operates two hydroelectric power plants: one is Murphys and one in Angels Camp.

 Map of Utica Power Authority's major facilities and projects, including rivers, reservoirs, powerhouses, and water treatment plants.